pramodramdas/file_search_download/README.md

 ## Application Flow
 **1. When peer boots, it starts reading files from INPUT_FOLDER**
     a.
-If file info is already present then check modifed time, if modified then replace file info in pouchdb
+If file info is already present then check modifed time, if modified then replace file info in peer pouchdb
     b.
-If file info not present then insert to pouchdb
+If file info not present then insert to peer pouchdb
     c.
 Sync peer file info to global pouchdb, this is one way directed from local pouchdb to global pouchdb.
     d.
-Peer adding heartbeat entry to global pouchdb every 5 seconds
+Peer adds heartbeat entry to global pouchdb every 5 seconds

 **2. Peer after boot, keeps watch on INPUT_FOLDER**
     a.
 If any file gets added then that will be added to file info table(peer pouchdb)